vanshu778/React-v-19/reactv-19/src/source.md

 //* 2: Expressions //?
 JSX allows you to write JavaScript expressions inside curly braces.
 This includes operations, function calls, and other JavaScript expressions that produce a value.

 //* 3.
 Function Calls //?
 Functions, especially those that return JSX, can be invoked directly within your JSX.

+ImportExport
+Default Export: A file can have only one default export.
+Default Import: When importing a default export, you can name the import whatever you like.

+Named Export: A file can have multiple named exports.
+Each named export must be explicitly exported.

+Named Import: When importing named exports, the import names must match the export names exactly.
+Named imports must be enclosed in curly braces.